How To Get A Mortgage When You’re A Self-Employed Home Buyer

 - Current clients

-- A professional organization that can attest to your membership
+- A professional organization that verifies your membership

-- Any state or business license that you hold
+- A state or business license you hold

 Income Documentation

-Have proof of steady, reliable income, and you’re one step closer to getting approved for a mortgage.
-Note that even if you make consistent money now, your past income will also influence your ability to get a loan.
+Supply proof of steady, reliable income, and you’re one step closer to getting approved for a mortgage.
+This type of proof of income is one reason these loans are sometimes called “bank statement loans.”
+And even if you’re making consistent money now, your past income will also influence your ability to get a loan.
 Your lender will ask for the following:

-- Personal tax returns (including W-2s if you’re paid through your corporation)
+- Personal tax returns (including W-2s if you’re paid through your corporation, partnership or sole proprietorship)

-- Profit and loss statements, which could include a Schedule C, Form 1120S or K-1, depending on your business structure
+- Business tax returns (which may include a Schedule C, Form 1120-S or K-1, depending on your business structure)

-- Bank statements, which are monthly or quarterly documents that help your lender verify that you have sufficient funds to cover a down payment
+- Bank statements (monthly or quarterly documents lenders can use to verify you have enough money to cover a down payment)

-You can still get a mortgage on your home, even if you’ve been self-employed for less than two years.
-Ultimately, your business must be active for a minimum of 12 consecutive months, and your most recent two years of employment (including non-self employment) must be verified.
+You can get a mortgage on your home even if you’ve been self-employed for less than 2 years.
+Ultimately, your business must be active for at least 12 consecutive months.
+And your most recent 2 years of employment (including salaried work and other forms of income in the same line of work) must be verified.

-In this situation, your lender will likely do an in-depth look at your training and education to determine whether your business can continue a track record of stability.
+In this situation, your lender may also look at your professional background and education to determine whether your business can continue its track record of stability.

 Tips To Put Your Best Application Forward

 As your own boss, you want your business to look its best to prospective clients.
-As someone who wants to buy a home, you want your loan application and financial status to look its best to lenders.
+As someone who wants to buy a home, you want your loan application and finances to look their best to lenders.

 Tip 1: Check Your Debt-To-Income Ratio

-Your debt-to-income ratio, or DTI, is the percentage of your gross monthly income that goes toward paying your monthly debts.
-Lenders pay attention to it because you’re a less risky borrower when your DTI is low.
-That means you have more budget for a mortgage payment.
+Your debt-to-income ratio (DTI) is the percentage of your net business income that goes toward paying your monthly debts.
+Lenders pay attention to this percentage.
+A low DTI ratio is a hallmark of healthy finances and can indicate to lenders that you have enough money in your budget to comfortably afford a mortgage payment.

-To calculate your DTI, divide your monthly recurring debt by your monthly income before taxes.
-Fluctuating monthly bills such as utilities, property taxes, groceries and repairs aren’t considered debts and aren’t taken into consideration when calculating DTI.
+To calculate your DTI, divide your monthly recurring debt by your gross monthly income.
+You shouldn’t include bills, such as utilities, property taxes, groceries and repairs, when calculating DTI because their amounts can change each month.

-If your DTI is more than 50% and you want to get a mortgage, focus on reducing your debt before applying.
+If your DTI is more than 50%, focus on reducing your debt before applying for a mortgage.

 Tip 2: Keep An Eye On Your Credit

-Another factor to your credit score that lenders consider is your credit utilization.
-This ratio measures how much of your available credit you use.
+Another measure lenders consider is your credit utilization, which measures how much of your available credit you use.

-For example, if you have a credit limit of $10,000 and have a $6,000 balance on it, your ratio is 0.60, or 60%.
-Like your DTI, the lower your credit utilization ratio, the better it is for your credit score, which means it’s better for your mortgage application.
+For example, if you’re using $10,000 out of $20,000 in available credit, your credit utilization is 0.50, or 50%.
+Like your DTI, the lower your credit utilization ratio, the better it is for your credit score, which is better for your mortgage application.

 The Bottom Line

-In order to apply for a mortgage while self-employed, you'll need to verify and document your income while maintaining a lower DTI and higher credit score.
+To apply for a mortgage while self-employed, you must verify and document your income while maintaining a low DTI ratio and qualifying credit score.

 Related Resources